 Thinking he was having a heart attack, Scheid got himself to a hospital, where doctors discovered he had a collapsed lung.
 As part of the work-up to find out why he had a collapsed lung, they also discovered a potentially cancerous mass in the same lung, which was biopsied during a procedure called a bronchoscopy.

 It was during this stay in the pulmonary ICU when he received the news: stage III lung cancer, bordering on stage IV.
 While he knew cancer could be a possibility, it couldn’t quite prepare for him for the actual diagnosis.
 “You hear that and you try to take it in, but it’s a difficult thing to hear, and at the same time, it’s like you’re not hearing it at all,” Scheid said.

-That diagnosis brought him to the UW Carbone Cancer Center, under the care of oncologist Ticiana Leal, MD and radiation oncologist Andrew Baschnagel, MD.
+That diagnosis brought him to the UW Carbone Cancer Center.
 While lung cancer has historically been difficult to treat, advances in lung cancer research have produced new therapeutic options in recent years.
-Because of that, Scheid was able to have much more optimistic conversations with Leal about his prognosis.

 What came next was an intense seven-week treatment period of chemotherapy and radiation.
 This was followed up with twelve months of Durvalumab, an immunotherapy drug which helps the body fight off the remaining cancer cells.
 The FDA approved this treatment for stage III non-small cell lung cancer in 2018.